dmitriy-kasimov/ui-tool-kit/README.md

 - `npm install` - install the all node modules from package.json;
 - `npm run build:prod` - build in production mode;
 - `npm run build:dev` - build in development mode (+ run parallel process bundle analyzer);
-- `npm run storybook:build` - build the all stories for each UI-component.
+- `npm run storybook:build` - build the all stories for each UI-component;
+- `npm run lint:ts:fix` - check and fix all ESLint errors;
+- `npm run lint:scss:fix` - check and fix all Stylelint errors.

 ## Run the storybook